 - If appropriate for your business, be humorous.

 - Keep your target market in mind and speak directly to them.

 Write out a handful of options, then give your ideas some time to simmer.
-Pick a couple favorites and bounce them off of people whose opinions you trust.
+Pick a couple of favorites and bounce them off of people whose opinions you trust.
 When one sticks, spend some time polishing it, then lock it down.
-For inspiration, here’s 30 of the best brand slogans.
+For inspiration, here are 30 of the best brand slogans.